CleverCloud/doc.clever-cloud.com/runtimes/python/python_apps.md

 If you have any question, feel free to [contact our support](https://www.clever-cloud.com/doc/get-help/support/).

-## Configuring the deployment
+## Configuring the application

-To make the deployment process aware of what you are trying to run, you will use some environment variables.
-To set such environment variables, go in the "Environment variables" menu of your application.
+Python apps can be launched in a variety of ways.
+You can specify how to start your application (for instance which module to run) by setting environment variables (in the "Environment variables" section of the console).

 ### Select your module